 There is much to think about when trying to attract and retain the right employees for your company.
 Keep in mind these characteristics of millennials when working with this generation of workers.

-Here are Five Characteristics of Millennials
+What are Some Characteristics of Millennials?

 1. Millennials are technologically savvy and connected.